julianeon/useful-ruby-scripts/README.md

 ## rent_summer.rb

-This script sums the amount of values (here, rents) in a file and prints the output.
+This script sums the amount of values (for this use case, rent check amounts) in a file and prints the output.

 ## sentence_period_newline_adder.rb